skip to main |

 This poster is for against child sexual abuse based in Germany (Please click on the image to see it in full-size, definitely has more an impact that way).
 It's clean, simple and sure as hell gave me goosebumps when I first laid my eyes on it. uh-mmazing.

-I have a great appreciation and fascination with things flying/floating in photography.
+great appreciation and fascination with things flying/floating in photography.
 I've found a couple of photos that I really enjoy due to the dramatic, vulnerable and intense sense it provokes.
 These are all random pictures with the same theme I've found via ffffound, but are not by the same photographer.

 A friend of mine so kindly sent me a link to 40 Excellent Logos created with Helvetica.